 - FDA Food Grade 10 mil plastic bag

 - Siphon Pump for Dispensing.

 Some people might think this is a waste of money when you could just fill your bathtub up with water without the bladder.
 That’s a good point, and what I would do if I had to, but there are a couple of things you might want to consider about the WaterBOB

-2. Longevity - Hopefully this 100 of so gallons of water will be enough to last you for a few weeks at least (depending on the number of people).
-Water left standing in your bathtub for several weeks, possibly without having had a chance to clean the tub before hand, is going to get dirty and moldy pretty quick.
+Hopefully, this 100 or so gallons of water will be enough to last you for a few weeks at least (depending on the number of people).
+Water left standing in your bathtub for several weeks, possibly without having had a chance to clean the tub beforehand, is going to get dirty and moldy pretty quick.

-3. Every Drop – Even if your tub is cleaner than a surgeons table it still has a drain.
-Even if you have a heavy duty drain you are going to lose some, and that is unacceptable in a survival situation.
+Even if your tub is cleaner than a surgeon’s table it still has a drain.
+Even if you have a heavy-duty drain you are going to lose some, and that is unacceptable in a survival situation.
 The WaterBOB isn’t going to lose a drop.

-4. The End – What happens when you get to the very end of the supply?
-I would rather have my last gallon or two in a plastic container I can pickup, move, or drain instead of a 1/2 inch of three week old water in the bottom of my bathtub.
+What happens when you get to the very end of the supply?
+I would rather have my last gallon or two in a plastic container I can pick up, move, or drain instead of a 1/2 inch of three-week-old water in the bottom of my bathtub.

-5. Cheaper – You’re first reaction may be that $40 is too much for a WaterBOB, but if you look at that price of 55 gallon barrels that are food grade, you will likely pay $50+ for those, plus buy lids, and still only get roughly half the storage capacity.
-Update: CheaperThanDirt.com has the WaterBob for only $20.
+Your first reaction may be that the price is too much for a WaterBOB, but if you look at that price of 55-gallon barrels that are food-grade, you will likely pay $50+ for those, plus buy lids, and still only get roughly half the storage capacity.

 It sounds like an infomercial, but you get to see the thing work better than pictures.